Posted by Drew Melendy on Jun 6, 2019 11:20:33 AM

 Make a purchasing plan for new inventory

 How do you decide between purchasing deeper or wider?
-Take a look at your added versus waitlist percentage!
+If you use waitlists, take a look at your added versus waitlist percentage!

 The optimal percentage for Added vs. Waitlist is 70/30.
 Ideally, you would want your customers to get 70% of the items they claim.
 It is okay for them to get waitlisted sometimes.
 Waitlists create a sense of urgency to shop with you!
 Basically, they better hurry up and comment because the items are going quickly!